eliflores/python-web-frameworks-in-action/README.md

 2. Pyramid
 3. Django

-This is based on the blog post from Ryan Brown: https://www.airpair.com/python/posts/django-flask-pyramid
+This is based on the blog post by Ryan Brown: https://www.airpair.com/python/posts/django-flask-pyramid